 Approach-2: Using SQL Server

-You can also use Microsoft SQL Server to quickly rename your Azure SQL Database using the below steps.
+You can also use Microsoft SQL Server to rename your Azure SQL Database using the steps below quickly.

 - Launch Microsoft SQL Server Management Studio on your machine.